-• For two minutes sit down and list all the people you met in Peace Corps.
-Now try another two minute, this time listing all the places you went in Peace Corps including specifics like Fred's porch,

-George's barn, and Maria's farm.
-After you are done with your lists, review them and circle places or people you think could be elements of a good story.

-- Try some brainstorming lists that relate to a selected theme.
-For example if the theme is "cultural arrival", try making a list of cultural surprises.
-Other potential themes include: "Why I joined the Peace Corps", "my local inspiration", "host country heroes", and "neighbors". - You might try using certain words as prods for stories.
+- Do a two-minute free write listing all the people you met in the Peace Corps.
+Now try another two-minute free write listing all the places you went in the Peace Corps (be specific, i.e., Fred's Porch).
+After you are done with your lists, review them and circle places or people you think could be elements of a good story. - Try some brainstorming lists that relate to a selected theme.
+For example if the theme is "cultural arrival," try making a list of cultural surprises.
+Other potential themes include why I joined the Peace Corps, my local inspiration, host country heroes, and neighbors. - You might try using certain words to as prods for stories.
 For example, tell a story about the word "almost" or the phrase "that is when I knew I had truly arrived." - One key in finding your story is to think about the deeper meaning in addition to the entertainment value.
-There is action: who, what, where, and when, but make sure you know the important deeper meaning of why that gives the story meaning and importance.
+(There is action: who, what, where, and when, but make sure you know the important deeper WHY that gives the story meaning and importance.)

-Crafting Your Story

-Remember the story arc, learn the "rules" and elements of a good story, and practice with the story spine!
+Crafting Your Story Remember the story arc, learn the "rules" and elements of a good story, and practice with the story spine!